 Take these steps to prepare for orientation advising

-By preparing ahead of time, your New Student Orientation (NSO) advising experience will be less stressful and more meaningful.
+By using and reviewing the tools below, you will have an advantage in your New Student Orientation (NSO) advising appointment.
+Preparing ahead of time for your first advising experience will make it less stressful and more meaningful.

 - Explore Programs: Discover majors that are a good fit for you.
 Click on a major to view first course options.